leandroBorgesFerreira/Writeopia/documentation/writeopia_docs/docs/tutorial-basics/basics.md

 ## Drawers

 Each part of the text edition is drawn by the `WriteopiaDrawer`.
 This interface has the logic to draw one type of information from the text.
 There are many drawers already implemented and available in the `DefaultDrawers` factory.
-Provide the `WriteopiaManager` for the default behavior:
+Provide the `WriteopiaManager` for the default behaviour:

 ```kotlin
 DefaultDrawers.create(